bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

 This script copies the licenses from the `android-licenses` (from your repository) into the system's Android SDK Home path under `licenses` directory.

-For more information on how to how to install additional Android package, check out [this guide](/tips-and-tricks/android-tips-and-tricks/#how-to-install-an-additional-android-sdk-package).
+For more information on how to install additional Android package, check out [this guide](/tips-and-tricks/android-tips-and-tricks/#how-to-install-an-additional-android-sdk-package).